 The next day, the POWs were taken ashore and bathed with seawater at the same time the ship was cleaned.
 They were again put into the holds and the ship and remained in port until sailing on October 29.
 At 5:00 P.M. it again arrived at Mako, Pescadores Islands.

-During this time off the islands, the POWs were fed two meals of the day of rice and soup.
+During this time while the ship was off the islands, the POWs were fed two meals of the day of rice and soup.
 The ship sailed on October 31, as part of a seven-ship convoy.
 During this part of the voyage, it rode out a typhoon for five days on its way to Fusan, Korea.
 On November 3, three more POWs died.
 On November 5, one of the ships was sunk by an American submarine and the other ships scattered.

 The Tottori Maru arrived at Fusan on November 7, but the 1400 POWs leaving the ship did not disembark until November 8 and were issued fur-lined overcoats and new clothing.
 Those POWs who were too ill to continue the trip to Mukden, Manchuria, remained behind at Fusan.
-Those who died were cremated and had their ashes placed in small white boxes which were sent to Mukden.
+Those who died were cremated and had their ashes placed in small white boxes that were sent to Mukden.
 The 400 POWs still on the ship were sent to Japan.

 After arriving, the POWs held at the first Mukden camp and they slept in dugouts.
 On August 3, 1943, they were transferred to the new camp when it was opened, and they were housed in a two-story barracks.
 Each enlisted POW received two thin blankets to cover themselves with at night.
 The officers got one blanket and a mattress.
 Meals were the same every day.
 For breakfast, they had cornmeal mush and a bun.
 Lunch was maize and beans, and dinner was beans and a bun.